tomaszpach/Rick-and-Morty-API/README.md

 ## Adding Bootstrap

 You don’t have to use [React Bootstrap](https://react-bootstrap.github.io) together with React but it is a popular library for integrating Bootstrap with React apps.
-If you need it, you can integrate it with Create React CharactersCards by following these steps:
+If you need it, you can integrate it with Create React CharacterCard by following these steps:

 Install React Bootstrap and Bootstrap from npm.
 React Bootstrap does not include Bootstrap CSS so this needs to be installed as well: